Barb Higgins

 Barbara Joan Higgins (born September 21, 1962) is best known in Southern Alberta for her 21 year career as senior anchor, writer and producer of the 6 o'clock news for CTV Calgary.
-As a journalist and documentarian, Higgins brought a critical eye to the evening news.
-After a total of 26 years as a journalist, in July, 2010 Higgins left her post at CTV to enter the Calgary mayoral election.
+After a 26 year career as a journalist, Higgins left her post at CTV in July 2010 to run for public office in the Calgary mayoral election.

 Biography

 Barbara Joan Higgins was born September 21, 1962, in Edmonton, Alberta.
 She graduated from Ross Sheppard High School in 1979 and enrolled in Business Administration at NAIT.
 After two years of study in Business Administration, she transferred to NAIT's Radio and Television Arts.
 Higgins worked with both CBC and CTV affiliates in Alberta, British Columbia, Manitoba and Saskatchewan.
 She moved to Calgary in March 1989.

 On July 23, 2010, Higgins announced her intention to run as a candidate for mayor in the 2010 Calgary civic election to be held that October.
 She subsequently described herself as a fiscal conservative with a heart.

-Her campaign rhetoric has centred on setting the tone at City Hall and empowering civic employees to develop solutions to address Calgary's $60-million budget shortfall.
+Her campaign rhetoric focused on setting the tone at City Hall and empowering civic employees to develop solutions to address Calgary's $60-million budget shortfall.

-In the election, Higgins won the votes of over 90-thousand Calgarians and placed third behind Naheed Nenshi and Ric McIver.
+Higgins placed third behind Naheed Nenshi and Ric McIver, accumulating over 90,000 votes, just over 25% of the total votes cast.

+According to her website, after leaving journalism and politics she works as a wellness counsellor and somatic therapist.